 - freshly cracked black pepper

-Warm up the corn tortillas in the oven for a few minutes, or nuke them in the microwave for 60 seconds.
+- Warm up the corn tortillas.
+For smaller batches I prefer to slightly crisp up the tortillas in a dry skillet over medium heat.
+For larger batches you can warm them up in the oven for a few minutes (400F), or nuke them in the microwave for 60 seconds.
 Each tortilla gets fried fish, Chipotle Crema, pickled cabbage, and a final squeeze of lime.
 Enjoy!

 You could also top these tacos with a zippy Lime Crema.